Floer theory and reduced cohomology on open manifolds

-It is an isomorphism of linear vector spaces and scales the norm by $e^{-c}$.
-This shows that the map $\overline{HF}^*(H_0,J_0)\to \overline{HF}^*(H_1,J_1)$ is right invertible and decreases norm by at most $e^{-c}$.
+The latter stems from a naive identification of the underlying complexes with the norm scaled by $e^{-c}$.
+This shows that the map $HF^*(H_0,J_0)\to HF^*(H_1,J_1)$ is right invertible and decreases norm by at most $e^{-c}$.
 Left invertibility is shown similarly. \end{proof} Henceforth we drop $J$ from the notation and talk about $HF^*(H)$.
 Abusing notation we will also drop $J$ from the chain level notation.
 Accordingly, we refer to a Hamiltonian $H$ as dissipative if there exists a compatible almost complex structure $J$ such that $(H,J)$ is dissipative.

-As a consequence of Theorem~\ref{tmFloerInvBdd} we may extend the definition of Floer homology to degenerate and even non-smooth dissipative Hamiltonians.
-Namely, let $H_n$ be a monotone increasing sequence of smooth non-degenerate dissipative Hamiltonians converging uniformly in $C^0$ to the same continuous function $H$.
+As a consequence of Theorem~\ref{tmFloerInvBdd} we may extend the definition of Floer cohomology to some Hamiltonians which are degenerate or even non-smooth.

+\begin{lm} Let $H_i$ and $F_i$ pointwise monotone increasing sequences of non-degenerate dissipative Hamiltonians both converging uniformly in $C^0$ to the same continuous function $H$.
 Then there is an isomorphism

 which is natural in that it commutes with all continuation maps involving dissipative and non-degenerate Hamiltonians.
 We may thus define